Janis-kreu/academic-kickstart/content/publication/workingpaper/Language2020.md

 publication: "NBER Working Paper No. 26834"
 publication_short: ""

-abstract: Social and economic integration of refugees are key to their personal fulfillment and to producing positive effects in the host country.
-We evaluate the impact of a reform that expanded and improved early language classes to refugees in Denmark while also temporarily lowering welfare benefits for a subgroup of them.
-The policy change applied to those who obtained refugee status in Denmark on or after January 1, 1999.
-Using a regression discontinuity design around the cutoff date we find that employment and earnings gradually diverged for the treated group after completion of the language program.
-The effect was significant and resulted in four percentage points permanently higher employment and almost USD 2,510 in extra yearly earnings over eighteen years.
-We do not find temporary or permanent labor market effects of cutting welfare benefits, but we find evidence of temporarily higher property crime when refugees received lower benefits.
-We also find that children of refugees who received enhanced language classes were more likely to complete lower secondary school and less likely to commit crime.
+abstract: We evaluate a Danish reform focused on improving Danish language training for those granted refugee  status  on  or  after  January  1,  1999.
+Using  a  Regression  Discontinuity  Design  we  find  a significant,  permanent,  positive effect on earnings.
+This effect emerged after completion of language classes and was accompanied by additional schooling and higher probability of working in communication-intensive jobs, suggesting that language training, rather than other minor aspects of the reform, produced it.
+We also find evidence of higher completion rates of lower secondary school and lower probability of crime for male children with both parents exposed to the reform.

 # Summary.
 An optional shortened abstract.
 summary: "Language training led to persistently higher wages and employment of treated refugees after the program.
-Labor market effects for a subgroup who simultaneously experiences lower welfare benefits were similar, but shoplifting increased for the duration of the lower benefits."
+Effect emerged after completion of language classes and was accompanied by additional schooling and higher probability of working in communication-intensive jobs, suggesting that language training, rather than other minor aspects of the reform, produced it.
+Spillover effect on higher school completion and lower probability of crime for male children with both parents exposed to the reform."

 tags:
 - earn